-FIG. 10 is a block diagram showing a horn sound generator:
+FIG. 10 is a block diagram showing a horn sound gen-

-FIG. 11 is a block diagram showing an electrical latch used to remember the momentary presence of one of the remote control signals; and
+FIG. 11 is a block diagram showing an electrical latch used to remember the momentary presence of one of the remote control signals;

-FIG. 12 is a block diagram showing how the diesel engine options listed in FIG. 8 is electrically imple-
+FIG. 12 is a block diagram showing how the diesel engine options listed in FIG. 8 are electrically implemented;